UniMath/UniMath/documentation/guides/tutorials/t01-type-formers.md

 * The base case: we give our proof for `n = O`.
 * The induction step: given a proof for `n = m`, we give a proof for `n = S m`.

 Since every natural number consists of a finite number of `S`es and then a `O`, the combination of the two parts of the induction will reach every number eventually.
-For example, we can define a function `double` which doubles a natural number, and then show that `double (S n) = S (S (double n))`:
+For example, we can define functions `double` and `quadruple` which double and quadruple a natural number, and then show that `double (double n) = quadruple n`:
 ```coq
 Definition double
   : nat → nat